circlefin/malachite/specs/quint/specs/reset/README.md

     - `finalizationInv`: L2 is never rolled-back below provenHeight stored on L1
     - `oneForkIDperProofInv`: all L2 blocks that are proven within one proof on L1, have the same forkID
     - `atMostOneResetPerForkIDInv`: L2 chain shouldn't roll back twice one same forkID
+    - `noProvenRegistrationsUnfulfilledInv`: If a registration is in the proven prefix of L2, it must not be unfulfilled on L1

 This also means that the invariants hold under `--step "stepNoRegs"` (as there are less behaviors).

 ## Interesting properties